zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 14. **Custom Calculation**
     In OAS, we can also do some calculations of Key Performance Metrics as per business requirement.
     Let's calculate "Profit".
     Drag the scroller down as as shown below.
-Right click on My calculation, then click on "Add Calculation"
+Right click on My calculation, then click on "Add Calculation".
     ![](./images/oascdb1.22.png " ")

     Enter the profit formula in the expression builder.
 Then Click on "Validate" and then "Save".